-This might sound strange considering that Tokyo is immense – the metropolitan area alone covers around 2200 square kilometers.
-And it’s hugely crowded – thirty percent of Japan’s population lives in the center and it’s estimated that 3.5 million of them pass through Shinjuku station every day.
+This might sound strange, considering Tokyo is immense, with the metropolitan area covering around 2200 square kilometers.
+It’s also crowded, as 30% of Japan’s population lives in the center, and it’s estimated that 3.5 million pass through Shinjuku Station daily.

 Find Your Happy Place

-Every neighborhood in Tokyo has a different feel and finding the ones the suit your personality is key to having your best trip.
-If you want to dodge people, see bright lights, stare at a giant roaring Godzilla head or drink in a bar so small you can touch both walls at once, Shinjuku is your venue of choice.
+Every neighborhood in Tokyo has a different feel, and finding the ones that suit your personality is critical to having your best trip.
+If you want to dodge people, see bright lights, stare at a giant roaring Godzilla head, or drink in a bar so small you can touch both walls at once, Shinjuku is your place.

-For shopping or people spotting, the crowded streets of Shibuya and Harajuku team with teen fashion and Insta-friendly food trends while hipster Shimokitazawa is where to stop off if you want street art, vintage fashion and smoky jazz bars.
+For shopping or people spotting, the crowded streets of Shibuya and Harajuku are full of fashion and Insta-friendly food trends, while hipster Shimokitazawa is where to stop for street art, vintage stores, and smoky jazz bars.

-For a change of pace, Yanaka is a touch of older Tokyo with a more traditional shopping street – that has a thing for cats.
-Akihabara, Ikebukuro, and Nakano embrace all things anime or cosplay – while Asakusa offers temples and old izakaya.
-And that’s just the main touristy area—you could spend days exploring shops, restaurants, and backstreets in each of them.
+For a change of pace, Yanaka offers a touch of older Tokyo with a more traditional shopping street full of cats.
+Akihabara, Ikebukuro, and Nakano embrace all things anime and cosplay, while Asakusa offers temples and old izakaya bars.
+And that’s just the main touristy area—you could spend days exploring each area’s shops, restaurants, and side streets.

-Five times a day at Fukagawo Fudo-do a day you can experience the flames and hypnotic drumming of a Goma fire ritual or jump on the train to Gotokuji with its thousands of waving cats.
-Top tip – go here first thing in the morning to beat the crowds as the area containing the cats is very small.
+Five times daily at Fukagawo Fudo-do, you can experience the flames and hypnotic drumming of a Goma fire ritual or jump on the train to Gotokuji with its thousands of waving cats.
+Go here in the morning to beat the crowds, as the area containing the cats is very small.